space-wizards/docs/src/en/space-station-14/departments/medical/proposals/Virology Reworked.md

 Chills: Makes the patient feel colder than they are.
 Can potentially raise the target body temp of the affected.
 Sweats: Makes the target feel overheated.
 Reduces the target body temp of the affected.
 Blindness: Applies a set vision damage value to the carrier.
+Blistering: Visible blisters develop on the carrier.
+Can have a severity level where it may add a slight level of armor, or can go the other way where it causes bleeding.
 Convulsions/Seizures: Stuns the carrier similar to touching an electrified object.
 Poison: Variable, but a severe symptom that will eventually kill the patient if left untreated.
 Zombification/Cluwne: Effectively a way for the zombie virus to spawn naturally, this should be extremely rare (like a 1 in 10k chance), but would function the same as poison above, but turn the victim into a zombie or cluwne on death.